carpentries/scaffolds/README.md

 users, either through Google, GitHub, or on-site registration.
 The templates were created by hand and are not explicitly synched with this repository.

+There are different tiers for this resource, the basic being the free tier, which most learners will be using and there are limitations:

+ - sessions expire after 10 minutes of activity
+ - users have 15 hours of computation time **per month**, which includes parallel computation and inactivity.

 --------------------------------------------------------------------------------

 # How this repository works